 The value of 25,200 seconds is seven hours.
 Subtracting seven hours from the input value of 2020-05-23T00:00:00 equals 2020-05-22T17:00:00, or 5/33/2020 at 5:00 PM.
 We have now validated the user function for cases with positive and negative offsets.

-Whether you are validating data transformation for accuracy or tracking down an unexpected result, the MapForce data mapping debugger provides deep insight into the exact inner workings of data integration and ETL projects in a way that was never possible before, not even in much higher-cost mapping products.
+Whether you are validating data transformation for accuracy or tracking down an unexpected result, debugging data conversion and transformation in MapForce provides deep insight into the exact inner workings of data integration and ETL projects in a way that was never possible before, even in much higher-cost data mapping products.